If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 Apollo Bay Eco YHA

-The hostel includes on-site parking, which is handy for those road tripping.
+The hostel includes on-site parking, which is handy if you’re road-tripping.
 There are also two communal lounges and kitchens, which for a hostel is great!
 You also have several rooftop balconies and spacious rooms!

 Grampians Eco YHA

 Prices: Dorms from $27.50; Privates from $85.50. | Where: Hall’s Gap, Grampians